 Are the Atlanta Falcons bound for the playoffs?

-Dec 28, 2014; Atlanta, GA, USA; Carolina Panthers quarterback Cam Newton (1) runs against the Atlanta Falcons during the first quarter at the Georgia Dome.
+Dec 28, 2014; Atlanta, GA, USA; Atlanta Falcons quarterback Matt Ryan (2) carries the ball against Carolina Panthers defensive tackle Star Lotulelei (98) during the second half against the at the Georgia Dome.
+The Panthers defeated the Falcons 34-3.
 Mandatory Credit: Dale Zanine-USA TODAY Sports

 - Atlanta Falcons are the perfect fit for Leonard Floyd

 - 3 Largest Atlanta Falcons 2023 dead cap hits

 - Atlanta Falcons trade up for a quarterback in this full mock draft

 - Atlanta Falcons: 3 trade packages to land first-overall pick

 - 3 Reasons the Atlanta Falcons shouldn’t fear Derek Carr and the Saints